corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/blob-inspector.md

 ### Sub-commands

-`install-shell-extensions`: Install `blob-inspector` alias and auto completion for bash and zsh.
-See cli-application-shell-extensions for more info.
+`install-shell-extensions`: Install `blob-inspector` alias and auto-completion for bash and zsh.
+See [Shell extensions for CLI Applications](https://docs.corda.net/docs/corda-os/4.8/cli-application-shell-extensions.html).